Wednesday, July 9, 2025

 Jim had plans to send them to “freezer camp” that weekend.
 But before we could sharpen the knives, Mother Nature got involved.

-One blustery afternoon, I looked out the window just in time to see the chicken tractor take flight across the field like some low-budget barnyard production of The Wizard of Oz.
+One blustery afternoon, I looked out the window just in time to see the chicken tractor take flight across the field like a low-budget barnyard production of The Wizard of Oz.
 It flipped upside down on the far side of the fence, and the guineas shot out like feathered cannonballs.
 They headed for the woods at top speed, squawking a final, offended farewell.

 Gone again.
 Of course.